 This church has been removed from sacred use.
 As such there are no liturgical services conducted here.
 All services are now provided at Immaculate Conception Church, 98 Summer St.

-Directions to this church
+Directions to this parish campus

 For Google map directions, click here.

 For narrative directions: To St. James Church, 2075 Lafayette Rd., from I-95